-The following image indicates the location of the touchpad and provides a visual representation of the installation procedure.
+The following images indicate the location of the touchpad and provide a visual representation of the installation procedure.

-- 1. Align and place the touchpad module into the slot on the palmrest assembly. - 2.
-Install the two (M2x2) screws to secure the touchpad module to the palmrest assembly. - 3.
-Align and place the touchpad bracket on the touchpad module. - 4.
-Install the three (M2x2) screws to secure the touchpad bracket to the touchpad module. - 5.
+- 1. Align and place the touchpad module into the slot on the palm-rest and keyboard assembly. - 2.
+Align the screw holes on the touchpad module to the screw holes on the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x1.8) to secure the touchpad module to the palm-rest and keyboard assembly. - 4.
+Align and place the touchpad bracket on the touchpad module. - 5.
+Align the screw holes on the touchpad bracket to the screw holes on the palm-rest and keyboard assembly. - 6.
+Replace the three screws (M2x2.5) to secure the touchpad bracket to the touchpad module. - 7.
+Adhere the adhesive shielding cover over the touchpad. - 8.
 Connect the touchpad cable to the connector on the system board and close the latch.

-- 1. Install the battery.

-- 2. Install the base cover.

-- 3. Install the microSD-card.

-- 4. Follow the procedure in after working inside your computer.
+- 1. Install the speakers. - 2.
+Install the 3-cell battery or the 4-cell battery, whichever applicable. - 3.
+Install the base cover. - 4.
+Follow the procedure in After working inside your computer.